sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=FqELrHYKTmw&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

-The trading strategy in question is a back-tested MACD strategy that incorporates Bollinger Bands on the MACD histogram.
-Here's a concise summary:

-1. **Entry and Exit Rules**:
+1. **Themes**:
+   - Trading strategy using MACD and Bollinger Bands.

+2. **Trading Products**:
+   - The strategy involves trading long positions (entering when the histogram crosses below the lower Bollinger Band) and short positions (selling when the histogram crosses above the upper band).

+3. **Indicators**:
+   - MACD Histogram.
+   - Bollinger Bands applied to the MACD Histogram.

+4. **Strategy Details**:
-   - Enter a long position when the MACD histogram crosses below the lower Bollinger Band.
+   - Enter long position: When the MACD Histogram crosses below the lower Bollinger Band.
-   - Sell (exit) when the histogram crosses above the upper Bollinger Band.
+   - Sell (exit long or enter short): When the MACD Histogram crosses above the upper Bollinger Band.

-2. **Performance**:
-   - Starting with $100,000, the strategy grew to $1.15 million, resulting in an annual return of 8.4%.
+5. **Backtest Performance**:
+   - Initial investment: $100,000.
+   - Growth to $1.15 million today.
+   - Annual return: 8.4%.
-   - The strategy is described as having a "mixed" performance, with a solid win rate considered its main positive attribute.
+   - Strategy performance is mixed with a solid win rate (considered crucial for traders to stick to the strategy).

-3. **Drawbacks**:
-   - A significant drawdown of 44% is noted, which could deter many traders from adhering to the strategy despite its overall performance being comparable to a Buy-and-Hold approach.
+   - Drawdown of 44%.

+6. **Conclusions**:
+   - Positive takeaway: The strategy has a solid win rate, which is important for traders to adhere to it.
+   - Negative takeaway: Despite its performance being almost as good as Buy and Hold, the significant drawdown (44%) could lead most traders to abandon the strategy.
-   - The strategy is only invested 64% of the time, meaning it frequently holds cash during periods when it is not actively trading.
+   - Strategy is invested only 64% of the time.

-In conclusion, while the strategy offers a promising return and a high win rate, the substantial drawdown and limited investment duration may pose challenges for traders considering its long-term viability.
 </details>

 <details>